behring5/azAd/README.md

 ---

-<h3>Function <code>azLog(obj)</code> </h3>
+### Custom Logs <code>azLog(obj)</code>
-The console in advertisment enviroments is often very poluted from different sources and sometimes its hard to find own logs.
+In advertisment enviroments the console is often very poluted from different sources and sometimes its hard to find own logs.
 This function creates customized console.logs to make own logs more visible.
 <br>

-<h4>Usage</h4>
+#### Usage

 ```javascript
 azLog({ error: 'Lorem ipsum dolor sit amet...' });